The Significance of Thirunallar Temple:

 This Goddess at Thirunallar temple is considered the very life of Saiva cult and is hence known as Parameshwari.
 This is one of the Shakti Peetams.

 Other Sannidhis at Thirunallar Temple:

-According to popular legend it was Adhi Vinayakar who supported king Nala with financial assistance when he modified and improved the temple.
+According to popular legend, it was Adhi Vinayakar who supported the Nishada King Nala with financial assistance when he modified and improved the temple.

-Sixty three Nayanmars Sannidhi (sixty three Shivite Saints):
+Sixty-three Nayanmars Sannidhi (sixty-three Shivite Saints):

-Besides them, the idols of the sixty three Nayanmars are located.
+Besides them, the idols of the sixty-three Nayanmars are located.
 The details of each Saint like his name, birth star etc are indicated behind the idols.